Previous Pavilions – Serpentine Gallery Pavilions from 2000

 Photo Credit: Nick Rochowski

 2008 Frank Ghery: Designed with his son, Samuel Ghery, the design was inspired by beach hut interiors and a military catapult created by Leonardo Da Vinci.
-A multidimensional space made up of timber planks and fractured moving glass overhangs and a layout that is part street, part amphitheatre.
-An adaptable space easily moving between daytime retreat and an evening performance area.
+The multi-dimensional space was constructed of timber planks and fractured moving glass overhangs.
+The plan and circulation refers to a public street or an amphitheatre, depending on the time of day and it’s requirements.

-2007 Olafur Eliason and Kjetil Thorsen: The Serpentine Gallery Pavilion 2007 is designed by the internationally acclaimed artist Olafur Eliasson and the award-winning Norwegian architect Kjetil Thorsen, of the architectural practice Snøhetta.
-This timberclad structure resembles a spinning top and brings a dramatic vertical dimension to the traditional single-level pavilion.
-A wide spiralling ramp makes two complete turns, allowing visitors to ascend from the Gallery lawn to the highest point for views across Kensington Gardens as well as a bird’s eye view of the chamber below.
+2007 Olafur Eliason and Kjetil Thorsen: The 2007 Pavilion was a joint collaboration between the internationally acclaimed artist, Olafur Eliasson, and the award-winning Norwegian architect, Kjetil Thorsen, of Snøhetta.
+The timber-clad structure resembled a spinning top bringing a dramatical vertical dimension to the usual one-storey pavilion.
+A spiralling ramp made two complete turns, allowing visitors to ascend from the Gallery lawn to it’s highest point for views across Kensington Gardens.

-2006 Rem Koolhaas and Cecil Balmond, Arup: The Serpentine Pavilion 2006 was co-designed by Pritzker Prize-winning architect Rem Koolhaas and innovative structural designer Cecil Balmond.
-The centrepiece of the design was a spectacular ovoid-shaped inflatable canopy that floated above the Gallery’s lawn.
-Made from translucent material, the canopy was raised into the air or lowered to cover the amphitheatre below according to the weather.
-A frieze designed by Thomas Demand marked the first collaboration between an artist and the designers of the Pavilion.
+2006 Rem Koolhaas and Cecil Balmond, Arup: The 2006 Pavilion was co-designed by Pritzker Prize-winning architect, Rem Koolhaas,of OMA and innovative structural designer Cecil Balmond.
+The centrepiece of the design was a spectacular translucent inflatable canopy that floated above the Gallery’s lawn.
+The canopy rose and lowered itself depending on the British summer weather.
+Inside was an amphitheatre and frieze designed by Thomas Demand.

 Photo Credit: Sylvian Deleu

-2003 Oscar Niemeyer: Designed by pritzker prize winner, Oscar Niemeyer, it was a gentle steel, aluminium, concrete and glass modernist structure, floating above the lawn.
-A ‘ruby red’ ramp echoes that of the one he built for the Museum of Contemporary Art in Niteroi, Brazil, and worked well against the green of the lawn.
-Inside, the space afforded views of Kensington park in a calm and curved lookout space, whilst also housing specially conceived drawings by Niemeyer.
+2003 Oscar Niemeyer: Designed by Pritzker Prize winner, Oscar Niemeyer, the 2003 design was a modernist steel, aluminium, concrete and glass structure that rested on a plinth.
+A ‘ruby red’ ramp echoed his design for the Museum of Contemporary Art in Niteroi, Brazil, and was chosen as it stood out against the green of the grass.
+Inside, the gallery styled space housed specially conceived drawings by Niemeyer while offering tranquil vantage points for Kensington Gardens.

 Photo Credit: Helene Binet

 2000 Zaha Hadid: Is where it all started.
 The Serpentine Gallery asked Zaha Hadid to “radically reinvented the accepted idea of a tent or a marquee”.
-Her design was a triangulated roof structure spanning an impressive internal space of 600sq metres by using a steel primary structure.
-Its interest caused a stir and started what has gone on to become one of the most anticipated architectural events of the year.
+Her design was a triangulated roof on a steel structure spanning an impressive internal space of 600sq metres.
+It’ design caused such a stir the it started what has gone on to become one of the most anticipated architectural events of the year.

-- The Serpentine Gallery Pavilion, 2012 by Herzog & de Muron and Ai Weiwei All Photo credits: Iwan Baan.
+- The Serpentine Pavilion by Herzog & de Muron and Ai Weiwei An artist and architecture collaboration allowed qualification.
+All Photo credits: Iwan Baan.
 The Serpentine Gallery Pavilion, opens today, unveiling the work of going collaboration between Swiss Architects Herzog & de Meuron and Chinese activist-artist Ai Weiwei.
-By joining forces they were able to qualify for designing a temporary structure in the heart of Kensington Gardens.
-Photo Credit:...
+Photo Credit: Iwan Baan The annual invite to design can only be made to...